foxdonut/meiosis/helpers/setup/api.md

 Base helper to setup the Meiosis pattern.
 If you are using Patchinko, Function Patches, or Immer, use their respective `setup` function instead.

+Patch is merged in to the state by default.
+Services have access to the previous state and can cancel or alter the original patch.
+State changes by services are available to the next services in the list.

 ### Parameters

 -   `stream` **[StreamLib][28]** the stream library.
 This works with `meiosis.simpleStream`, `flyd`,